HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 Construction has begun on South Australia's third uranium mine.
 Preparatory work at the Honeymoon project in the state's far north-east will continue until the middle of next year, with mining to start after that.
 (ABC April 24, 2009)

 On Dec.
-12, 2008, Ausenco Limited external link announced that it has signed a deal with Uranium One Australia to use its engineering procurement and construction management services on Uranium One's Honeymoon uranium project in South Australia.
+12, 2008, Ausenco Limited announced that it has signed a deal with Uranium One Australia to use its engineering procurement and construction management services on Uranium One's Honeymoon uranium project in South Australia.
 The remaining development of the Honeymoon project would involve capital investment in the order of A$70 million to A$80 million.
 The contract award follows the completion of the initial feasibility study; technical reviews and engineering program completed earlier this year.
 Ausenco said the Honeymoon project was expected to produce about 880,000 pounds of U3O8 [338 t U] per year and the transition to this phase followed the successful entry into a joint venture by Uranium One with Mitsui.

 On Oct.
-15, 2008, Mitsui & Co Ltd external link said it has agreed to buy a 49% stake in six uranium deposits in South Australia from Uranium One Inc. Mitsui projected to spend A$104 million ($73 million) in the purchase and development of the deposits.
+15, 2008, Mitsui & Co Ltd said it has agreed to buy a 49% stake in six uranium deposits in South Australia from Uranium One Inc. Mitsui projected to spend A$104 million ($73 million) in the purchase and development of the deposits.
 One of the blocks, Honeymoon project, is expected to start commercial production in end-2009 or 2010, with annual production of 400 tonnes, for a production period of six years.
 (Reuters Oct 15, 2008)

 On May 15, 2008, Uranium One announced it has decided to suspend development activities at Honeymoon "to allow for evaluation of corporate development opportunities for the project".
 The Corporation's production guidance for 2009 had previously included 600,000 pounds of U3O8 [231 t U] expected to be produced from Honeymoon.